 I. All protests must be called in to the committee before the boat reaches the dock.
 Ruling on protests is the province of the Rules Committee, and all decisions are final.

-J. Both angler score sheets and the boat score sheet must be turned in to a representative of the Scoring Committee as a set of three documents.
-Once the score sheets are turned in, there will be no subsequent alterations.
-Promptness in turning in this set of documents is greatly appreciated by the Committee.
+J. The angler/boat score sheet must be turned in to a representative of the scoring committee upon return to the dock.
+Promptness in turning in this document is greatly appreciated by the Committee.

 K. Tying angler scores will be broken by the lower average time on all fish caught.

-A. Boat crews shall consist of one captain and one English speaking mate with one other, possibly non-English speaking mate, allowed.
+A. Boat crews shall consist of one captain and one English speaking mate with two others, possibly non-English speaking mates, allowed.
+A tower man is permitted but must be one of the supplied mates on board not an additional person.

 B. The crew is responsible for presenting to the tournament each day a tidy boat, devoid of unnecessary paraphernalia in the cockpit, all equipment such as rigger pins and terminal tackle in good order, and a sufficient supply of rigged bait.
 Lunch and cold drinks for the anglers are also the responsibility of the boat.

-C. There will be a mandatory captains’ meeting on January 20th at at a time and place to be announced by the Committee to review the tournament rules, answer questions, and pass out the boat packets which contain, among other things, a copy of the rules, boat score sheets, and stop watches.
+C. There will be a mandatory captains’ meeting on January 23 at 6:00 pm to review the tournament rules, answer questions, and pass out the boat packets which contain, among other things, a copy of the rules, boat score sheets, and stop watches.
+The site for the meeting will be Los Suenos Marina, Galati Yacht Sales office.

 E. Crew should be aware that the anglers are fishing strict IGFA rules that prohibit anyone but the angler from touching the rod, reel or line when baiting or fighting a fish.
 Inadvertent contact with the angler’s equipment when a fish is striking a bait or hooked disqualifies that fish.
 Deliberate interference subjects the boat to a one fish penalty.